LinnartSF/warehousesim/README.md

 # docs

-code has been documented using Google style docstrings. you can generate docs for entire library with the following command in terminal: python -m pydoc -w
+code has been documented using Google style docstrings. you can generate docs for entire library with the following command in terminal: <code> python -m pydoc -w </code>